Eenie Meanie (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 10 critics, indicating "mixed or average" reviews.

-John Nugent of Empire gave Eenie Meanie 4 out of 5 stars, calling it a "rollicking crime comedy with enough punchy jokes and exhilarating action" that deserves a wider audience due to its energetic direction and vibrant humor.
-Ben Gibbons of Screen Rant rated the film 7/10, praising it as a thrilling and engaging action dramedy that expertly blends genres and delivers a coherent, gripping story, highlighting Samara Weaving's strong performance and the film's ability to balance emotion with high-energy action.
-Bill Bria of /Film also rated it 7/10, believing the film successfully merges thrilling action with a nuanced exploration of morality while showcasing Weaving's standout performance.
+John Nugent of Empire gave Eenie Meanie 4 out of 5 stars, calling it a "a rollicking crime comedy with enough punchy jokes and punch-the-air action that it really should be have been seen with a packed popcorn-munching Friday-opening-night crowd".
+Ben Gibbons of Screen Rant rated the film 7/10, praising it as a "thrilling action dramedy that is captivating from start to finish" with "[i]ncredible writing and direction by Shawn Simmons" and an "enigmatic performance" by Samara Weaving.
+Bill Bria of /Film also rated it 7/10, finding it to be a "rare" film which tries to "blend vicarious thrills with sober morality", and "ends up as a satisfyingly well-rounded experience" with "Simmons' ambition, some incredible stunt work, and especially the lead performance by Samara Weaving".

-Carla Meyer of San Francisco Chronicle considered Eenie Meanie an enjoyable heist film that offers "mindless fun" with strong performances and authentic action, despite its derivative elements and a late tonal shift that undermines its initial charm.
-William Bibbiani of TheWrap similarly praised the film for its "snappy dialogue, cool car chase, and great cast", but noted that it ultimately lacks memorability and could benefit from more dynamic action sequences.
-Benjamin Lee at The Guardian gave the film 2 out of 5 stars and described the film as "a bumpy road" for audiences, feeling it is out of place in its streaming context; while it showcases effective action and Weaving's lead performance, it ultimately lacks originality and emotional depth in Shawn Simmons's screenplay.
+Carla Meyer of San Francisco Chronicle considered Eenie Meanie an "surprisingly enjoyable" film that offers "mindless fun" with "magnetic lead performances by Samara Weaving and Karl Glusman" and "realistic chase scenes", despite it has "a late, sharp-left storytelling turn".
+William Bibbiani of TheWrap similarly praised the film for its "snappy dialogue, cool car chase, and great cast", but noted that it is "not a particularly memorable" crime film which "would have benefitted from more car chases".
+Benjamin Lee at The Guardian gave the film 2 out of 5 stars and described the film as "a bumpy road" for audiences, while approving Weaving as a "little indistinctive as a lead despite the flashy chaos", he found the ending "unsatisfying as [Simmons] doesn't quite know where to take us next".

-Natalie Winkelman of The New York Times found Eenie Meanie to be a chaotic heist film filled with "cheap thrills and tawdry action", struggling to balance self-awareness with serious melodrama.
-Brian Tallerico of RogerEbert.com gave the film 1 out of 4 stars, criticizing it for its "lack of identity and almost zero organic tension", describing it as a heavy rip-off of Quentin Tarantino and Edgar Wright's films, with no "thrills, stakes, or characters to care about".
+Natalie Winkelman of The New York Times found Eenie Meanie to be a "bloody heist film that brims with cheap thrills and tawdry action", struggling to balance melodrama with its "exuberant self-awareness a la Quentin Tarantino".
+Brian Tallerico of RogerEbert.com gave the film 1 out of 4 stars, criticizing it for its "lack of identity and almost zero organic tension" and describing it as a "a bunch of loathsome idiots for 94 minutes without the craft or a Tarantino or the visual acumen of a Wright to make it worth the captivity".
 Brianna Zigler of The A.V.
-Club described the film as a watchable yet frustrating heist drama in her C− review, deeming it ultimately condescending to its female lead for reinforcing regressive themes about women being defined by their relationships with men.
+Club described the film as "mostly watchable and even engaging" in her C− review, but deeming it "offensively condescending to its female lead" for reinforcing "regressive" themes through how Edie "throw away her career out of pity for some dirtbag so she can mother his child".